wdporter/acim/text/5-healing-and-wholeness/v-the-egos-use-of-guilt/index.md

 The ego cannot oppose the laws of God any more than you can [oppose the laws of God], but it [the ego] can interpret them [the laws of God] according to what it [the ego] wants, just as you can [interpret the laws of God according to what you want].
 ²That is why the question, “What do you want?” must be answered.
 ³You are answering it [the question] every minute and every second, and each moment of decision is a judgement that is anything but [never] ineffectual.
-⁴Its [your-decision’s] effects will follow automatically until the decision is changed.
+⁴Its [judgement’s] effects will follow automatically until the decision is changed.
 ⁵Remember, though, that the alternatives themselves are unalterable.
 ⁶The Holy Spirit, like the ego, is a decision.
 ⁷Together they [the Holy Spirit and the ego] constitute all the alternatives the mind can accept and obey.
 ⁸The Holy Spirit and the ego are the only choices open to you.
-⁹God created one, and so you cannot eradicate it [the choice God created].
+⁹God created one [choice], and so you cannot eradicate it [the choice God created].
 ¹⁰You made the other [choice], and so you can [eradicate the choice you made].
 ¹¹Only what God creates is irreversible and unchangeable.
 ¹²What you made can always be changed because, when you do not think like God, you are not really thinking at all.